Brian Clough: Hartlepools United

 On 15 November 1966, the then chairman, Ernest Ord, who was known for playing mind games with managers, sacked Clough's assistant Peter Taylor, claiming he could not afford to pay him anymore.
 Clough refused to accept it so Ord sacked him as well.
 However, there was a boardroom coup where the other board members refused to ratify the two sackings and which instead saw Ord ousted as chairman.
 Both Clough and Taylor were reinstated.
 Hartlepools' fortunes gradually improved and the club finished in a creditable eighth place in 1966–67.
-Their Hartlepools team featured two players who would play for Clough and Taylor at other clubs in the future: Les Green, who would be goalkeeper in Derby's promotion-winning side of 1969, and a 16-year-old John McGovern, who would later be signed by Clough at Derby County, Leeds United and Nottingham Forest, winning several major trophies in the process.
-In May 1967, the two men then joined Second Division side Derby County as manager and assistant manager.
+Their Hartlepools team featured three players who would play for Clough and Taylor at other clubs in the future: Les Green, who would be goalkeeper in Derby's promotion-winning side of 1969, Tony Parry who Clough signed for Derby in 1972 in what is seen as a helpful gesture to his former club who needed funds from transfers and a 16-year-old John McGovern, who would later be signed by Clough at Derby County, Leeds United and Nottingham Forest, winning several major trophies in the process.
+On 14 May 1967, the two men then joined Second Division side Derby County as manager and assistant manager.
+They took charge on 1 June 1967.
 In the following season, Hartlepools were promoted for the first time in their history.